 Rolling vineyards and Zulu Battlefields, jaw-dropping safaris and dramatic ocean roads, South Africa is teeming with wildlife and alive with culture.
 A country where you can surf with friends or dive with sharks, dance in a jazz club or have a braai on the beach, come here to experience captivating cities, vivid history and endless outdoor adventures.

 With its surf-washed beaches and cosmopolitan culture, South Africa’s Mother City is easy to fall in love with.
 Sipping wine in Camps Bay and coffee at the V&A Waterfront are popular pastimes, while a township tour or boat-trip to Robben Island – where Nelson Mandela was held for 18 years – paints a sobering bigger picture.
-Hiking up Table Mountain is a must, before taking the cable-car or abseiling back down for a Cape Malay curry or a night in the jazz clubs.
+Enjoying the views from Table Mountain is a must, before taking the cable-car or abseiling back down for a Cape Malay curry or a night in the jazz clubs.

 Escape the city and drive the Garden Route – one of the world’s greatest ocean roads.
 Smell the salt of the Indian Ocean as you turn right to see humpback whales, or left towards rugged mountains and sweeping estuaries.
 Stop en-route to stroll barefoot along the sand or bike through the Knysna forests.
 End your road trip in Port Elizabeth, and safari through Addo Elephant Park or relax on the city beaches.